flan/sillytavern.diy/guides/api_or_model_specific/tuning.md

 SillyTavern uses the following general approach to partition the Context Size:

+*Prompt Size = Context Size - Max Response Length*

 Content | Limit
 --- | ---
-System Prompt and other similar data | Reproduced exactly as written World Info | Whatever is set to be triggered (up to a default limit of 25% of Context Size, highest-priority first) Persona and Character info | Reproduced exactly as written Chat History | As much as fits in remaining Context Size User-submitted message | Reproduced exactly as written Buffer for response | Max Response Length
+System Prompt and other similar data | Reproduced exactly as written World Info | Whatever is set to be triggered (up to a default limit of 25% of Prompt Size, highest-priority first) Persona and Character info | Reproduced exactly as written Chat History | As much as fits in remaining Prompt Size User-submitted message | Reproduced exactly as written Buffer for response | Max Response Length